mikenakis/VsDebugLogger/README.md

   - See Stack Overflow: "Can I use NotifyIcon in WPF?" https://stackoverflow.com/q/17674761/773113
   - See Code Project: "WPF NotifyIcon" https://www.codeproject.com/Articles/36468/WPF-NotifyIcon-2
   - See Microsoft Learn: "Notification Icon Sample" https://learn.microsoft.com/en-us/previous-versions/aa972170(v=vs.100)?redirectedfrom=MSDN
-  - See possemeeg.wordpress.com: "Minimize to tray icon in WPF" https://possemeeg.wordpress.com/2007/09/06/minimize-to-tray-icon-in-wpf/
   - See Stack Overflow: "WPF Application that only has a tray icon" https://stackoverflow.com/q/1472633/773113
 - Replace the logging text box with a virtual text box.
     - Because the text in there might become long.